 After the previous week that reassurance meant a lot.

-After a few more short climbs Diana gestured toward an imposing 800-foot buttress several hundred yards away.
+After a few more short climbs Diana gestured toward a sheer 800-foot buttress under a looming peak.
 “Hanna, that was first done by one of the best climbers in the world.
 It’s six pitches, and steep—it probably looks intimidating, but I’m sure you can do it.
 Shall we?”

 Intimidating?
 The buttress looked completely impossible.
 But she was ready to follow.